-The sampling precision of the latitude and longitude angles should increase with θ , since the image distortion caused by a fixed latitude or longitude angle displacement is more drastic at larger θ .
-As
+The sampling precision of the latitude and longitude angles should increase with $\theta$ , since the image distortion caused by a fixed latitude or longitude angle displacement is more drastic at larger $\theta$ .
+As described in Figure 6, the sampling of the latitude and longitude angles is specified below.

-(a) Perspective illustration of the observation hemisphere.

-(b) Zenith view of the observation hemisphere.
+- (a) Perspective illustration of the observation hemisphere. - (b) Zenith view of the observation hemisphere.